nivashegde/spring-boot-microservices-netflix-oss/README.md

 # spring-boot-microservices-netflix-oss

-set of microservice to demonstrate Eureka (Service discovery) & Hystrix (Circuit-breaker) from Netflix-OSS Package
+set of microservices to demonstrate Eureka (Service discovery) & Hystrix (Circuit-breaker) from Netflix-OSS Package